-I pray that today is a good one for you… Have you ever said “I have nothing to wear!” into a closet full of clothing?
+I pray that today is a good one for you… Have you ever said “I have nothing to wear!” into a closet filled of clothing?
 You are not alone.
 Sometimes a client will tell me that she needs to buy something new, even though she has a closet full of clothes that fit.
 The problem is not that she doesn’t have clothing.
 She may have enough cocktail dresses to take her through a month long boozy bash, or jeans and tees to stock Old Navy.
 A closet full of clothes may not be the right clothes.
 It’s that the Level of Refinement of her clothes isn’t in sync with her needs.

 So, how refined is your wardrobe?
 One thing I should make clear: Refinement has nothing to do with how much you pay for an item, who makes it, nor with how classy (I really hate that word!) it is.

 What is Refinement?

 The level of refinement of a garment is determined by its material, embellishment, cut and tailoring.
 Other issues play into refinement as well, but let’s these three are the most apparent factors.
 Look at a garment and its construction.
 Is the fabric denim or satin, knitted or woven, nubbly or smooth?
 In each of these cases, the first option is more casual, or a lower level of refinement.
 Is the item plain or embellished, embroidered or beaded?
 Is the design woven in, or is it a printed on pattern?
 Distressing or holes in jeans, even intentional, are not embellishment, and bring the refinement level down, even while bringing the price up!
 How sparkly is it?
 Often with jewelry, the more sparkly equals dressier.
 Exception: bedazzled jeans and tees.
 What is the fit like?
 Is it baggy and relaxed, or more tailored and body-skimming?
 Let’s look at the levels more closely…